NFL Playoff Betting in New York

 Due to the expansion of the regular season from 16 to 17 games, the NFL Playoffs will now begin in mid January and be wrapped up at the middle of February.

 All of the same bet types that are available during the NFL regular season are offered in the postseason.
 The NFL playoff betting lines and odds work the same, as do the individual game listings.
-Once the matchups are announced, you’ll see contests listed out like this.
+Once the matchups are announced, you’ll see contests listed out like this at online sportsbooks, such as on the PointsBet betting app:

 For each game, odds for the big three-bet types — point spread, moneyline, and totals — will be front and center.
 To place the bet, you simply compare the odds and select your bet.
 It’ll be added to the bet slip where you can plug in a bet amount, verify all is correct, and click submit.
 The bets work like this.